Brad’s Famous Cheesy Shrimp & Grits

 Brad’s Famous Cheesy Shrimp & Grits Parties

-We usually have at least one party a year in which Brad’s Shrimp & Grits are the main course.
-Last week I shared about our recent dinner party at the Outdoor Kitchen.
+We usually have at least one party yearly, during which Brad’s Shrimp & Grits is the main course.
+Last week, I shared about our recent dinner party at the Outdoor Kitchen.
 You can see all the details here.

-If you are looking for a simple dish that can serve a lot of people, that can be prepared ahead of the event and doesn’t cost a fortune, this recipe is for you.
+If you are looking for a simple dish that can serve a lot of people, that can be prepared ahead of the event, and doesn’t cost a fortune, this recipe is for you.
 Enjoy.
-Here is another great dish that can be made ahead of time and freezes really well.
+Here is another great dish that can be made quickly and freezes well.